Characteristic classes of flags of foliations and Lie algebra cohomology: Introduction

+\end{theorem*} Moreover, the algebra of $\gl$ invariants has canonical description as a ring of symmetric functions:

 Namely, the aforementioned ring is the free commutative algebra generated by the set of generators $\{\Psi_{i j} \}$, index $i$ ranges from $0$ to $k$ and $j$ ranges from $1$ to $n_i$.
 The degree of the generator $\Psi_{i j}$ coincides with the second index $j$.
-The intersection of the ideal $I_{n_0,\ldots,n_k}$ with the subalgebra of invariants is generated by monomials $(\Psi_{0 1}^{\alpha_{0 1}}\dots\Psi_{0 n_0}^{\alpha_{0 n_0}}) \dots (\Psi_{r 1}^{\alpha_{r 1}}\dots\Psi_{r n_r}^{\alpha_{r n_r}})$ such that $\sum_{i=0}^{r}\sum_{j=1}^{n_i}\alpha_{i j} > n_0+\dots +n_r,$ where the index $r$ ranges from $0$ to $k$ as above.
+The intersection of the ideal $I_{n_0,\ldots,n_k}$ with the subalgebra of invariants is generated by monomials $(\Psi_{0 1}^{\alpha_{0 1}}\dots\Psi_{0 n_0}^{\alpha_{0 n_0}}) \dots (\Psi_{r 1}^{\alpha_{r 1}}\dots\Psi_{r n_r}^{\alpha_{r n_r}})$ such that $(\sum_{i=0}^{r}\sum_{j=1}^{n_i}\alpha_{i j}) > n_0+\dots +n_r,$ where the index $r$ ranges from $0$ to $k$ as above.

-We do not mention here how one should compute the absolute cohomology of the Lie algebra $W(n_0,\ldots,n_k)$ and refer these discussions to Section~\ref{sec::W_flag} and in particular to Theorem~\ref{thm::W_flag_absolute}.
-So far it is enough to state that there exists a straightforward procedure how to get this answer.
+The answer for the absolute cohomology of the Lie algebra $W(n_0,\ldots,n_k)$ may be complicated for particular choice of integer numbers $(n_0,\ldots,n_k)$, however there exists a straitforward procedure on how one should complute this absolute cohomology.
+We refer these discussions to Section~\ref{sec::W_flag} and in particular to Theorem~\ref{thm::W_flag_absolute}.
 The particular case $\dn=(1,1,\ldots,1)$ where all dimensions are computed in terms of Catalan numbers is considered in Section~\ref{sec::full_flag_formulas}.

-In order to advertise the description of characteristic classes of flags of foliations via cohomology of the Lie algebra $W(n_1,\ldots,n_k)$ we mention the following particular application.